 Trek in nature

 One of the main reasons travellers book their hike in the Ihlara Valley is to discover and admire the local nature.
 We reached the rocky greenish route of the Ihlara gorge going down a ladder, and there our adventure started.
 The hike is not very difficult, but it can be tiring at times.

-You can take breaks to rest, but whether you are going with a guided tour or by yourself, you don’t want to stay in the gorge until dark that you can’t properly see the paths.
-Even though you are not going to hike for the whole 14 kilometres, the tour does last quite a few hours.
-So if you feel you are out of training, do enquire with the tour leader before embarking on the journey.
+You can take breaks to rest, but whether you are going on a guided tour or by yourself, you don’t want to stay in the gorge until dark when you can’t properly see the paths.
+Even though you are not going to hike for the whole 14 kilometers, the tour does last quite a few hours.
+So if you feel you are out of training, enquire with the tour leader before embarking on the journey.

 For 14 km nonetheless, the Ihlara Valley hosts hundreds, if not thousands, of churches and monasteries, including beautiful Selime, situated at its very edge, where we ended our tour.
 All along our walk, starting with the 400-something steps to go down the valley, we were confronted by natural beauty and man-made buildings.

 On the 100-150-meter-high rock formations, you will have the chance to see countless churches embellished by beautiful frescoes ruined only by the iconoclast wave and Muslim invasions.
 Along the valley are also graves and holy places of the Christians inhabiting the region and hiding there to escape the several invasions that hit Cappadocia in the centuries.